alexbumpers/ElastiQuick/README.md

 ## Help
 Questions about running the script, setting up WSGI configuration, or anything else?
-Open up an issue, or contact me on Github and we'll work together to resolve the issue.
+Open up an issue/PR, or contact me on Github and we'll work together to resolve the issue.